observablehq/framework/docs/components.md

 # Components

-Components are reusable pieces of code (functions, themes, snippets, etc.) that make it quicker and easier for you to update page layout and appearance, and add common page content (like charts, inputs, and big numbers).
+Components are reusable pieces of code (functions, themes, snippets, etc.) that make it quicker and easier for you to update page layout and appearance, and add common page content.

 The Observable CLI offers three flavors of components: [Layout helpers](#layout-helpers), [Observable Plot snippets](#observable-plot-snippets), and [Observable Inputs](#observable-inputs).